iniquitybbs/iniquity/README.md

 # Iniquity
-A re-imagining of the iconic bbs software.
+A re-imagining of the iconic BBS software.

 # Basics
 Install Iniquity...